 Osaka Garden of Jackson Park

 Tucked away into a corner of Jackson Park is another Chicago original, the Japanese Osaka Gardens, a gift to the city of Chicago during the Chicago World’s Fair.
 This garden is the best place to watch migratory birds head south and back north because they use the lagoons the gardens reside in as a major resting spot.
-As for the yards themselves, changes and improvements are always being made.
-The real beauty of the garden only improves with the season.
-Bridges, ponds, waterfalls, and buildings are all done traditionally, and on most days, you can enjoy viewing the garden all on your own.

 Can you think of a great Chicago garden that we missed?
 Please let us know!

 What are some of the best public gardens to visit in Chicago?

 Chicago is home to many beautiful public gardens, and some of the best ones to visit include the Chicago Botanic Garden, the Garfield Park Conservatory, the Lincoln Park Conservatory, and the Lurie Garden.

 What makes the Chicago Botanic Garden a popular destination?